-A: For step-by-step admission application instructions, please visit the Office of Enrollment Services.
+A: For step-by-step admission application instructions, please visit the Office of Admission and Enrollment Services.

 Q: How do I obtain an application form?

-A: Please visit the Office of Enrollment Services for an online application.
+A: Please visit the Office of Admission and Enrollment Services for an online application.

 Q: What are the application deadlines?

-A: Please visit the Office of Enrollment Services for domestic and international application deadlines.
+A: Please visit the Office of Admission and Enrollment Services for domestic and international application deadlines.

 Q: What are the graduate application requirements?

-A: Please visit the Office of Enrollment Services to view the complete list of requirements.
+A: Please visit the Office of Admission and Enrollment Services to view the complete list of requirements.

 Q: What are the minimum GRE scores for the graduate computer science programs?